sarnobat/tldr/COMMUNITY-ROLES.md

-  which can overlap with the 10 they merged themselves, they should be invited to become a [**member**](https://github.com/orgs/tldr-pages/people) of the tldr-pages organization.
+  which can overlap with the 10 they merged themselves, they should be invited to become a [**member**](https://github.com/orgs/tldr-pages/people) of the tldr pages organization.
   This means they will be able to push commits to all of the organization's repositories, merge PRs, label and close issues, among other things.
-  _Note_: All members of the tldr-pages organization must make their membership public.
+  _Note_: All members of the tldr pages organization must make their membership public.

 - **Organization members who remain active for a while should become organization owners.**
-  Specifically: members of the tldr-pages organization who remain _active for at least 6 months_
+  Specifically: members of the tldr pages organization who remain _active for at least 6 months_
   (see `https://github.com/tldr-pages/tldr/blob/master/MAINTAINERS.md#current-organization-members`)
-  should be invited to become an [**owner**](https://help.github.com/articles/permission-levels-for-an-organization/) of the tldr-pages organization.
+  should be invited to become an [**owner**](https://help.github.com/articles/permission-levels-for-an-organization/) of the tldr pages organization.
   This means they will be able to add people to the organization, manage all the organization's repositories, configure integrations, etc.